 I’m aware it’s me doing it but I had never done anything like this before with seemingly so little effort.
 Something has taken over my mind and my body.
 I barely sense the crowd of about 150 cheering even louder with every batter I strike out.

 This is how it felt that day.
 Just a blur of swings and misses.
-Then 28 years later as I leave the field for the last time
+28 years later the pats on the back

 First batter of the fifth inning, I start to realize a strange sense of invincibility.
 So I close my eyes, wind up and throw it as hard as I can and the ball zips right down the middle smacking into my catcher, Ernie Johnson's mitt.
 Strike three!
 That's 13!
 Then number 14 whiffs and the third batter up in the inning also strikes out.
 15 batters up, 15 batters struck out!
 Three more outs to go.